xcodeGroup3Project/Group-Project/README.md

 * Sleep Screen
     * User inputs time in bed, HH:Min
     * User inputs date, MM/DD/YYYY
+    * User is shown blogs, articles and more on sleeping to become an expert on sleep
 * Diet Screen
     * User is able to add what they ate for Breakfast
     * User is able to add what they ate for Lunch
     * User is able to add what they ate for Dinner
+    * Goal Calories will be subtracted by Calories consumed for the day, exercise will be added as well
 * Food Diary Screen
     * User will be able to track calories consumed/burned here
+    * User will be shown pie graph with total percntage of fats, protien, and carbs consumed
     * User will be shown total Calories eaten/burned
     * User will be shown date
     * User will have another way to add breakfast, lunch, and dinner